 “Psychological safety,” Damore writes, “is built on mutual respect and acceptance, but unfortunately our culture of shaming and misrepresentation is disrespectful and unaccepting of anyone outside its echo chamber.”
 He further goes on to write, “Google has several biases and honest discussion about these biases is being silenced by the dominant ideology.”

 The nature of that dominant ideology isn’t a mystery to many of our readers.
 We comment regularly on the pall of gender neutralizing political correctness infiltrating every facet of modern life.
-This phenomenon inspired the creation of Humbled Females in the first place, in fact, for the present feminist monolith, in attempting to engineer and redistribute power between the sexes, inevitably tinkers with the matter of sex itself and its relationship with power.
+This phenomenon inspired the creation of Humbled Females in the first place, in fact, for the present feminist monolith, in attempting to engineer and redistribute power between the sexes, inevitably tinkers with the matter of whitewashing sex itself.
 In its zeal to flatten the contours we actually celebrate, a community of like minds had to be built for support and enrichment of what increasingly seems to be our rebellious, outlying ideals.
 We are intimately aware of how sex is a dense medium for the transfers of power and influence between humans.